dedeen/CJPoC/readme.md

-# Terraform Scripts for AWS
+# IaC Scripts for AWS
-This repo contains scripts that I've created to build resources in AWS.
+This repo contains two sets of scripts that I've created to build resources in AWS.

 Dan Edeen, dan@dsblue.net, 2022

+## AWS CloudShell Scripts
+Text here

+## Terraform/AWS Scripts
+Test Here

 ## Prerequisites
 There are a a few steps to set up the environment:
 * Log in to your AWS environment and launch a CloudShell terminal window.